jwPythion/Arize/README.md

 ## To Use
-* Log In or create an account to search for jobs worldwide
+* Log In or create an account to search access platform
-* Apply for jobs via displayed links
-* Save your recent job searches to come back to later
-* Job search history populates on login
+* Fill out Todo List, Calendar
+* Search for Events in your area
+* Request a ride via Uber or Lyft
+* Connect with others with native Groups